Lights on tree outdoors

 Ring connectors, or ring terminals, are a great tool for fastening any sort of wiring into place to avoid loose strands.
 They can be fastened to the trunk and/or the branches, to hold the lights in place.
 This is especially helpful for windy regions, as you don’t want a dangling wire to begin unraveling.

-More Lawn Tips: Christmas Lights Near Me In Dallas
+More Lawn Tips: How Many Christmas Lights Do I Need?

 Both hooks and ring connectors can be used to hold everything in place, including the very end of the light string.
 That is definitely the most important thing to fasten down!
 However, adhesive hooks may not be feasible in wetter climates.
 Electrical tape is more likely to stay put in inclement weather.